-(d) Existing Entities.
-Under the Check-the-Box Regulations, the classification of eligible entities in existence prior to the effective date of the regulations will be respected by the IRS for all periods prior to January 1, 1997 if (i) the entity had a reasonable basis for its claimed classification, (ii) the entity and all of the entity's members or partners recognized the federal income tax consequences of any change in the entity's classification within the 60 months prior to January 1, 1997, and (iii) neither the entity nor any member had been notified in writing on or before May 8, 1996 that the entity's classification was under examination by the IRS.
+respected by the IRS if (i) the entity had a reasonable basis for its claimed classification, (ii) the entity and all of the entity's members or partners recognized the federal income tax consequences of any change in the entity's classification within the 60 months prior to January 1, 1997, and (iii) neither the entity nor any member had been notified in writing on or before May 8, 1996 that the entity's classification was under examination by the IRS.
 Therefore, unless an existing eligible entity elected to change the classification claimed prior to January 1, 1997, the entity will be "grandfathered" and will not be required to make an election to protect its classification.
 However, the one exception to this rule is when a single owner entity previously claimed to be classified as a partnership.
 The single owner entity will be disregarded as an entity separate from its owner and thus will be treated as a sole proprietorship, or a branch or division of the owner.
 If an entity elects to change its classification, there can be severe adverse consequences and tax counsel should be consulted.

 3. Former Classification Regulations.
-Prior to January 1, 1997, under former Treasury Regulation section 301.7701-289 (the "Former Classification Regulations"), an unincorporated organization would have been treated by the IRS as an "association" (taxable as a corporation) if the organization had more corporate characteristics than non-corporate characteristics.
+Prior to January 1, 1997, under former Treas.
+Reg. § 301.7701-2 (the "Former Classification Regulations"), an unincorporated organization would have been treated by the IRS as an "association" (taxable as a corporation) if the organization had more corporate characteristics than non-corporate characteristics.
 Thus, if an entity possessed more than two of the four corporate characteristics, it would have been classified as a corporation for purposes of federal income taxation and, if it had two or less of the corporate characteristics, it would be classified as a partnership.
-These four characteristics are still relevant today, for they may be embodied in existing partnership and LLC agreements and may be encountered in drafts of new documents based on old precedent for years to come.
+These four characteristics are still important today, for they will be embodied in existing partnership and LLC agreements and likely will be encountered in drafts of new documents for years to come.
 The following sections discuss the four corporate characteristics: